maxplanck-ie/dissectBCL/docs/usage.rst

 If everything looks fine, touch *fastq.made* into the lane folders and let `BigRedButton <https://github.com/maxplanck-ie/BigRedButton>`_ do it's job.

+We assume that end users can access the files in the *periphery* by group rights, not with user rights.
+'releasing' data in this case just chmod to 750.
-Afterwards, the folders in the *periphery* can be released by running:
+The folders in the *periphery* can be released by running:

 .. code-block:: console